Zi-hao-Wei/Battery-Management-System/Readme.md

 The second reason is that I hope to help someone else who are interest in this field.

 I will try my best to make my code readable and classify the related Paper of battery conditions into right categories.

+#
+There also contain a GUI for Battery Management System.